nrs-org/novelslop/content/vol_01/chap_09.typ

   Her sleep lasted an astonishing 10 hours, partly due to her not having a complete sleep the night before.
 Though, for a girl who had used to all sorts of terrible sleep schedules, this was only a minor reason.
-The real cause was, all the unbelievable events that happened in the first day had complately drained her social battery.
+The real cause was, all the unbelievable events that happened in the first day had completely drained her social battery.

   When she woke up, she had trouble recalling the day, which seemed to